 David Frum: The Guardrails of Democracy

-David Frum is a senior editor at the Atlantic.
+David Frum is a staff writer at the Atlantic.

 From 2014 through 2017, he served as chairman of the board of trustees of the leading UK center-right think tank, Policy Exchange.
 In 2001-2002, he served as speechwriter and special assistant to President George W. Bush; in 2007-2008, as senior adviser to the Rudy Giuliani presidential campaigns.